Mushy at Rough Trade East

 The music turns from shoegaze to a more dream-pop sound with Faded Heart, with the unearthly whispered chanting of Valentina’s voice nearer the forefront of the music than previously, rendering it more marketable.
 With a greater melodic and vocal presence to the sound, it becomes a better entry point than say Spacemen 3 or Spiritualized, and is much more likely to be taken up by those inexperienced with the genre.
 The sound can be readily compared with Kraftwerk or Cocteau Twins.

 Sifting through records and CDs while the band played on the stage at the back of the store, the experience was pleasant (if perhaps not ideal in the context of a concert ostensibly promoting another record).
 The staff could have been more helpful and accommodating – they were a little bit terse at times, but maybe they didn’t enjoy the interruption to their day.

 A deeply immersive, retro, beautiful sound that wraps you up in a wall of droning sound, resulting in rhythmic blanket of warmth and at times darkness, Mushy is a wonderful accompaniment to a walk in the rain or a trawl around a record store.

-For further information about Mushy and future events visit here.
+For further information and future events visit Mushy’s website here.